Operation Mincemeat: Spanish handling of the corpse and the ramifications

 The body of "Major Martin" was found at around 9:30 am on 30 April 1943 by a local fisherman; (Note: Macintyre gives the name as José Antonio Rey María; Smyth gives it as José Buceta Flores.) it was taken to Huelva by Spanish soldiers, where it was handed over to a naval judge.
 Haselden, as vice-consul, was officially informed by the Spaniards; he reported back to the Admiralty that the body and briefcase had been found.
-A series of pre-scripted diplomatic cables were sent between Haselden and his superiors, which continued for several days.
+A series of pre-scripted diplomatic cables were sent between Haselden and Alan Hillgarth, the naval attaché in Madrid, which continued for several days.
 The British knew that these were being intercepted and, although they were encrypted, the Germans had broken the code; the messages played out the story that it was imperative that Haselden retrieve the briefcase because it was important.

 At midday on 1 May an autopsy was undertaken on Michael's body; Haselden was present and – in order to minimise the possibilities that the two Spanish doctors would discover that the body was a three-month-old corpse – asked if, in the heat of the day and smell of the corpse, the doctors should bring the post mortem to a close and have lunch.
 They agreed and signed a death certificate for Major William Martin for "asphyxiation through immersion in the sea"; the body was released by the Spanish and, as Major Martin, was buried in the San Marco section of Nuestra Señora cemetery in Huelva, with full military honours on 2 May.